American Association of Healthcare Executives

 If the decision is made to proceed with a change of ownership or control:

-- Develop and implement a phased communications plan that involves and informs all constituencies regarding the rationale for the change in ownership or control, the decision-making process that was undertaken and the pending implementation process.
+- Develop and implement a phased communications plan that involves and informs all constituencies regarding the rationale for the change in ownership or control, the decision-making process that was undertaken and the pending regulatory process.

 - Inform and seek approvals from the appropriate federal, state and local officials of the terms of the transaction in accordance with their requirements.